pranabdas/espresso/docs/setup/install.md

 ```

 If you want to compile from the source yourself, here are the installation steps
-for the latest version of Quantum Espresso (7.1) in a Ubuntu (LTS 22.04)
+for the Quantum Espresso version 7.2 in a Ubuntu (LTS 22.04) system.
+I will be
-machine.
-I will be compiling for single processor.
-First install the recommended
+compiling for single processor.
+First install the recommended libraries and
-libraries and dependencies:
+dependencies:

 ```bash
 sudo apt install --no-install-recommends \